Clinician Educator Track

 · Participate in a national meeting with an educational component

-Some teaching opportunities include:
+Some specific educational opportunities include:

 · Small group sessions with 1st year medical students in their neuroanatomy course